littleBitsman/cloudbit-software/README.md

     - See the [Rust sysinfo crate](https://crates.io/crates/sysinfo) for more info on how system stats are retrieved
     - **WARNING: DO NOT POLL SYSTEM STATISTICS**

+# versions
+`main` branch - version built every time a file in the src directory is updated - may be unstable `udp` branch - version built every time a file in the src directory on the `udp` branch is updated - may be unstable releases - versions ready to be used

 # license
 cloudbit-software - an alternative software for the littleBits cloudBit.